 The ballot was an own goal for the Federation and gives the Government the green light to impose compulsory severance and any other changes they might wish to.
 All the new Chair of the Federation, Steve Williams, could say was "it would not be appropriate to undertake a course of action that could potentially change the employment status of more than 133,000 police officers if fewer than half of those officers have voted for us to do so."
 He seems to have missed the point that the special employment status has already gone.

 Will Riches - Chair of the Constables Central Committee

 We now have a belligerent, Met Chair of the Constables Committee, Will Riches, combined with frustrations regarding the apparent ineffectiveness of non Met and non Constable rank Principal Officers leading the Federation.
 The Plebgate review is seen by the militants as further capitulation to the Government who have already run roughshod all over the police.

 One thing is for certain.
 Federation blood is going to be spilt over the carpets at the swanky HQ in Leatherhead, Surrey.
 Whether that blood is the Chair, Steve Williams, Secretary, Ian Rennie or the aforementioned Will Riches we will have to wait and see.

 The main point though is that the Federation need to resolve their squabbles and get their act together and start representing their members.
 They have failed to achieve almost anything for members in the wake of Winsor and officers are beginning to leave the Federation in their droves.
-They can no longer afford the membership fees and have seen little return for their investment.
+They cannot afford the membership fees and have seen no return for their investment.
 If the Federation don't start representing members effectively, and soon, they will find they represent no-one.